 Mr. Wong has over 13 years of experience in corporate finance, accounting and auditing.
-From September 2002 to July 2007, Mr. Wong worked in the audit and assurance division of KPMG, with last position as assistant manager.
+From September 2002 to July 2007, Mr. Wong worked in the audit and assurance division of KPMG, an international accounting firm, with last position as assistant manager.